DMW29/stockVis/README.md

 # stockVis
-# practicing uploading to github
+# Adding files from Lesson 6 of the shiny tutorial needed to create the stockVis application.